mrdulin/resources/README.md

 - SaaS&Tools

+  - [HTML5test](https://html5test.co/) - The HTML5 test score is an indication of how well your browser supports the upcoming HTML5 standard and related specifications.
+How well does your browser support HTML5?
   - [ScreenToGif](https://www.screentogif.com/) - Screen, webcam and sketchboard recorder with an integrated editor
   - [LocalSend](https://localsend.org/) - Share files to nearby devices.
 Free, open-source, cross-platform.
   - [Layoffs.fyi](https://layoffs.fyi/) - Tech Layoff Tracker and Startup Layoff Lists